Press freedom concerns as India editors’ body charged over Manipur report

 “All media outlets here are serving their own respective communities.
 I have dialled down my journalism since this government came to power.
 Who wants the headache of a police case on them?” he told Al Jazeera.

-The police case comes as India has slipped in the World Press Freedom Index, currently standing at 161 place out of 180 countries.
-Reporters Sans Frontiers, the non-profit that globally monitors press freedom, attributed the rank to the rise of the BJP led by Modi.
+The police cases come as India has slipped in the World Press Freedom Index, currently standing at the 161th place out of 180 countries.
+Reporters Without Borders, the non-profit that globally monitors press freedom, attributed the rank to the rise of the BJP led by Modi.

 Press Club of India strongly condemns lodging of a police case against 3 members of a fact-finding committee of the Editors Guild of India and its president on the media coverage of the ethnic clash and violence in Manipur. pic.twitter.com/s4ZdokGOXo